Not So Dusty (1956 film): Production

 The film was made at Twickenham Studios and on location around London.
 It is a remake of the 1936 film Not So Dusty which was also directed by Maclean Rogers.
-Wally Patch, who had written and starred in the earlier film, appears in a small role in the remake.
+Wally Patch, who had co-written and starred in the earlier film, appears in a small role in the remake.

 Critical reception

 The Monthly Film Bulletin wrote: "Rather laboured comedy, depressingly laced with topical gags.
 Joy Nichols sings pleasantly."

+Kine Weekly wrote: "Low-life extravaganza, titivated with an occasional tune. ...
+Its script leaves little to the imagination, but happily its well known players never give up.
+It'll amuse the not too sophisticated."

+Picture Show wrote: "'Cheerful comedy with slapstick touches."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Remake of 1936 film of the same title, brought up to date in rather laboured fashion."